-So when God refers to himself as Father, which is a title, not a personal name, he means to convey that he is the originator of all life.
+So when God refers to himself as Father, which is a title, and not a personal name, he means to convey that he is the originator of all life.
 And when he uses the word Elohiym , it is for the purpose of showing us his creativity and rulership.
 Let me explain.
-Elohiym is the word for God used in the first opening chapters of Scripture, and one must wonder why he used such a "generic" word to describe himself instead of his own personal name, Yahweh /Jehovah?
+Elohiym is the word God used in the first opening chapters of Scripture, and one must wonder why he used such a "generic" word to describe himself instead of his own personal name, Yahweh /Jehovah?
 Well, the word elohiym isn't really generic, it is a term that has many meanings, such as: angel, judge, false god, or God himself.
 Its exact meaning depends on the context of its usage.
+It deals with power and authority.
 I would surmise that since he was the only known supernatural ruling entity in town at that time, God didn't need to use a more specific title, or his personal name, but I think the use of Elohiym is in fact used specifically to denote God's sole ruling and creative power to us.
 After all, it stands to reason that when you make something, you're entitled to call the shots concerning your creation.
 In Scripture we know that God commands and rules over other elohiym such as his angels, Satan and his fallen angels, and judges.
 But wait, isn't Jesus said to have created everything in Colossians 1:16 ?
 Yes, but we are talking about personal names and titles, so that doesn't mean Jesus is a separate person from God the Father, and I'll explain that a little later on.

 Right now I feel the need to explain something here.
 Whenever you see the all-cap word "LORD," in the text of Scripture, that means the Hebrew personal name behind that all-cap word is Yahweh, or Jehovah, which means "the Existing One."
 And so when we see that the LORD God (Jehovah Elohiym) is breathing into Adam's nostrils (in Gen. 2:7), that is because God is being specific and

 Jehovah-Elohiym: LORD-God (Gen 2:4;Deut.
 6:3: Ps.31:5; Luke 1:68)